hdShang/arxiv-daily/docs/eess-SY/2025-06-26/papers/250621302v2-coordinated-control-of-autonomous-vehicles-for-traffic-density-reduc.md

 ---
 layout: default
-title: Coordinated Control of Autonomous Vehicles for Traffic Density Reduction at a Signalized Junction: An MPC Approach
+title: "Coordinated Control of Autonomous Vehicles for Traffic Density Reduction at a Signalized Junction: An MPC Approach"
 ---

 # Coordinated Control of Autonomous Vehicles for Traffic Density Reduction at a Signalized Junction: An MPC Approach